-In the Middles Ages the town became a stronghold of the powerful Visconti family from Milan.
-However in 1440 like most of the region it came under the control of the Venetian Republic.
-In 1560 Salò was eventually bestowed with the the honorary title of city by royal decree.
+In the Middles Ages, the town became a stronghold of the powerful Visconti family from Milan.
+However, in 1440 like most of the region it came under the control of the Venetian Republic.
+In 1560 Salò was eventually bestowed with the honorary title of city by royal decree.

 In more modern times dramatic and traumatic events took place in the 20th century.
 In 1901 the town was almost completely destroyed by an earthquake and even today there are still some ruins along the promenade as a reminder.

-Then in the Second World War the town was the location from 1943-45 where Mussolini ruled over his Salò Republic.
-However this was just a puppet state of Nazi Germany during his last years of decline and since the Allied invasion he had no real powers in the country.
+Then during the Second World War, the town was the location from 1943 to 1945 where Mussolini ruled over his Salò Republic.
+However, this was just a puppet state of Nazi Germany during his last years of decline and since the Allied invasion, he had no real powers in the country.
 The official title of this government of a rump state was the Italian Social Republic.
 Another one of those quaint pseudonyms for those nasty Fascists.

 Out on the water's edge Salò has the longest promenade on Lake Garda and possibly the longest in Italy itself.
 It was built on stilts after the earthquake.
 I took a stroll along it on that sweltering August afternoon marvelling at the colourful array of boats along the shore.

 Although it has to be admitted that the view from Salò is not as spectacular as the view onto itself from other parts of the lake.
 The hillside directly on the other side of the bay is much, much smaller than the hills around the breath-taking Monte San Bartolomeo.